Rookout/rookout-k8s-operator/README.md

 ## Supported Runtimes
 - Java (version >= 8)

+## Supported k8s resources
+- Deployment (pod resources which not part of deployment not affected by the operator)

 ## How to install the operator on a cluster ?
 ```
 # install the operator